Yefeng0920/EcoEvo_PB/README.md

 We added one additional analysis which have not been included in our paper but have implications for future studies.
 They are: (i) 'stressor specific' results, which are the additional analysis required by one of Referee, (ii) the empirically-derived effect size interpretation guidelines in global change studies, and (3) false-positive report probability (FPRP) in global change studies.
 One can easily update our results if one has a “bigger” dataset.

 # data folder contains:
-30 lnRR* datasets, 12 lnRR datasets, 12 SMD datasets, 12 SMDH datasets, 12 lnCVR datasets, 12 lnVR datasets
+20 lnRR datasets, 36 SMD datasets, 31 Zr dataset

 # Figures folder contains:
 Figures 1 - 6  reported in the main text; funnel plots and model residuals in the online supplementary materials